emanuel99r/sdet-base/README.md

 The ETL process should:

-Read the data from the CSV file.
+1. Read the data from the CSV file.
       Perform necessary transformations, such as aggregating order information (e.g., calculating total sales per client).
       Save the transformed data in a separate S3 bucket for later querying.
       Data Storage & Querying:

-After the ETL process, the transformed data should be saved in a queryable format (e.g., Parquet or CSV) in an S3 bucket.
+2. After the ETL process, the transformed data should be saved in a queryable format in an S3 bucket.

-Set up AWS Athena to query this processed data, enabling the retrieval of meaningful insights such as:
+3. Set up AWS Athena to query this processed data, enabling the retrieval of meaningful insights such as:
     Total orders per client
     Total sales per product
     Status of orders (e.g., delivered, broken, created) Expose the Data via an API:

-Create a REST API using API Gateway that allows users to query the processed data.
+4. Create a REST API using API Gateway that allows users to query the processed data.
     The API should expose endpoints that can return specific reports based on the processed data, such as:
     Orders for a specific client
     Sales breakdown by product
     Order status reports
     Requirements & Best Practices:

+**Aditional Info**

-The entire solution should follow a serverless architecture, ensuring scalability and minimal operational overhead.
+- The entire solution should follow a serverless architecture, ensuring scalability and minimal operational overhead.
-Implement proper error handling and logging to ensure robustness, especially in the Lambda functions and API Gateway.
+- Implement proper error handling and logging to ensure robustness, especially in the Lambda functions and API Gateway.
-Write clean and modular code that is easy to understand and maintain.
+- Write clean and modular code that is easy to understand and maintain.

-Bonus Points:
+**Bonus Points:**
-Implement additional data validation, such as checking for malformed CSV rows or missing data.
+- Implement additional data validation, such as checking for malformed CSV rows or missing data.
-Optimize the pipeline to handle large datasets efficiently (e.g., by using batch processing or partitioning in Athena).
+- Optimize the pipeline to handle large datasets efficiently (e.g., by using batch processing or partitioning in Athena).
-Provide cost-optimization suggestions, ensuring minimal resource usage for maximum efficiency.
+- Provide cost-optimization suggestions, ensuring minimal resource usage for maximum efficiency.

 ### **Additional Task: Data Modeling:**

 Now that you've built the ETL pipeline for processing orders, Duff Beer Inc. also wants to improve their data structure for analytics.
 Based on the processed dataset, create as many models as you can.
 These models should help the company analyze their data efficiently.